Automation Applications In Factories

 Fixed Automation

-Also called Hard Automation, Fixed Automation involves using specific-purpose equipment to automate a repetitive series of jobs, processing, or assembly operations.
-Normally, the operation series is not complex, entails essential capabilities like rotational or plain straight movement or an amalgamation of both.
+Also called Hard Automation, Fixed Automation involves using specific-purpose equipment to automate repetitive jobs, processing, or assembly operations.
+Normally, the operation series is not complex and entails essential capabilities like rotational or plain straight movement or an amalgamation of both.

-The advantages of fixed automation have boosted production speed, low cost of the unit, and the automation of the material handling process.
+The advantages of fixed automation have boosted production speed, low unit cost, and material handling process automation.
 If the automation duplicates the same jobs with similar devices, it is Fixed Automation.
 One of the most significant restrictions here is that Hard Automation systems have to be replaced when new tasks require to be finished.

 Mathematical Control